mobbr/mobbr-api-v1/specifications/README.md

     </li>
     <li>
         <code>"participants"</code>
-        - A JSON-list of one or more participations.
-Not all payment-processors support multiple participants.
+        - A JSON-array of one or more participants.
         <ul>
             <li>
                 <code>"id"</code>
-                - The ID with which the payment-processor can identify the recipient.
-Combined with the "id-base" is forms a valid URL.
-Most probably to the profile-page of the user.
-It can also be a full, valid URL in which case the contents (response) of the URL must be an email address.
+                - The ID (email, username, OAUTH profile) of the recipient.
             </li>
             <li>
                 <code>"role"</code>